-- 1. List system components that use peak load requirements in watts. - Add the wattage required by the system components. - Perform the following equation: Total watts x 1.25 = kVA (kilovolt-amperes) - Select a generator size that is equal to or greater than the determined kVA. - Use proportioner power cords that meet or exceed the requirements listed in Table 5.
-Failure to do so will cause voltage fluctuations that can damage electrical equipment. - Use an air compressor with continuous run head unloading devices.
+- List peak wattage requirements of all system components. - 2.
+Add the wattage required by the system components. - 3.
+Perform the following equation: Total watts x 1.25 = kVA (kilovolt-amperes)

+- 4. Select a generator size that is equal to or greater than the determined kVA. - Use proportioner power cords that meet or exceed the requirements listed in Table 5.
+Failure to do so will cause voltage fluctuations that can damage electrical equipment, and may cause the power cable to overheat. - Use an air compressor with continuous run head unloading devices.
 Direct online air compressors that start and stop during a job will cause voltage fluctuations that can damage electrical equipment. - Maintain and inspect the generator, air compressor, and other equipment per the manufacturer recommendations to avoid an unexpected shutdown.
 Unexpected equipment shutdown will cause voltage fluctuations that can damage electrical equipment. - Use a wall power supply with enough current to meet system requirements.
 Failure to do so will cause voltage fluctuations that can damage electrical equipment.